-It’s easy to overwater this cactus, so having a well-drained soil is an absolute must.
+It’s easy to overwater this cactus, so having well-drained soil is an absolute must.

-Water once every two weeks during summer months, making sure the soil has dried out.
+Water once every two weeks during the summer, ensuring the soil has dried out.

 Do not water if the soil is still moist.

-For winter, water only once a month, and avoid any watering at all when it’s humid.
+For winter, water only once a month, and avoid any watering when it’s humid.

-As with many plants, it’s possible for echinocactus pectiniferus to become iron deficient.
+As with many plants, echinocactus pectiniferus can become iron deficient.

 Give the plant regular feedings of diluted cactus fertilizer during the summer and supplement with sequestrated iron as needed.